-Of the 14 persons nominated for election to the Board of Directors, 12 have been determined by the Board of Directors to be independent under NYSE standards.
+Of the 14 persons nominated for election to the Board of Directors, 11 have been determined by the Board of Directors to be independent under NYSE standards.
 The Board of Directors based these determinations primarily on the recommendations of the Governance Committee, which performed a detailed review of the Company's internal records and the responses of the directors to questions regarding employment and compensation history, affiliations and family and other relationships, and on discussions with such directors.
-As part of its review, the Governance Committee considered, among other things, the nature and extent of each director's business relationships and transactions with the Company, its subsidiaries, and its executive officers and their affiliated business entities, including personal investment activities, professional services, and involvement in charitable or non-profit organizations.
+As part of its review, the Governance Committee considered, among other things, the nature and extent of each director's business relationships and transactions with the Company, its subsidiaries, and its executive officers and their affiliated business entities, including personal investment activities, professional services, involvement in charitable or non-profit organizations, and those relationships and transactions described in each of the " Certain Transactions with Related Persons " and the " Certain Business Relationships " sections herein, located on page 44.

-Based on these factors, the Board of Directors determined that Mr. Sarver is not independent because he has served as executive officer of the Company and Western Alliance Bank within the last three years.
+Based on these factors, the Board of Directors determined that Messrs.
+Sarver and Vecchione are not independent because both serve as executive officers of the Company.
 Likewise, the Board of Directors determined that Mr. Hilton is not independent.
 In evaluating Mr. Hilton's independence, the Board of Directors considered the fact that he is Chairman and CEO of Meritage Homes Corporation ("Meritage"), and Mr. Sarver is a member of the board of directors of Meritage.
 The board of directors of Meritage considers Mr. Sarver to be a non-independent director.
 In addition, the Board of Directors also considered the fact that Mr. Sarver is the Managing Partner of the entity which owns the Phoenix Suns NBA basketball team, and Mr. Hilton is a limited partner in the Phoenix Suns ownership group.
 Further, Mr. Hilton is an investor in multiple commercial real estate ventures in which Mr. Sarver also has a direct or indirect interest, and Mr. Sarver serves as trustee of certain trusts that Mr. Hilton has established for the benefit of his children.
 Accordingly, based on the totality of these circumstances, and notwithstanding that Mr. Hilton satisfies all of the NYSE's categorical standards for independence, the Company's Board of Directors concluded it is in the best interest of the Company's stockholders that Mr. Hilton not be deemed an independent director.